North Carolina Mesothelioma Lawyer

 In most states, the leading cause of asbestos exposure is workplace handling of asbestos or merely working in facilities that used asbestos.
 In North Carolina, many people worked in industrial settings that used asbestos or required workers to handle the material, such as manufacturing plants, power plants, tobacco companies, chemical plants, and others.

 North Carolina also has a long history of shipping and shipbuilding along its Atlantic coast.
-Workers in shipyards and ships were exposed because asbestos occurred extensively in nearly every part of a vessel for fireproofing and other uses.
+Workers in shipyards and ships were exposed to asbestos because it was used extensively in nearly every part of a vessel for fireproofing and other uses.

-Several notable military facilities in the state, like Fort Bragg, have caused exposure as well.
-The state also has a lot of natural asbestos deposits and several former asbestos mines that have contributed to the high number of asbestos-related deaths in North Carolina.
+Several notable military facilities in the state, like Fort Bragg, have also caused exposure.
+The state also has many natural asbestos deposits and several former asbestos mines, which have contributed to the high number of asbestos-related deaths in North Carolina.

 Naturally-Occurring Asbestos and Mines